ahmednobii/ahmednobii/README.md

 ---

 <div align="center">
-  <i>“Transforming fintech ideas into secure, delightful Android experiences — one commit at a time.”</i>
+  <i>“Transforming ideas into delightful mobile app experiences — one commit at a time.”</i>
 </div>

 ---